 Having never heard of a brachial plexus injury, Anne felt overwhelmed.
 Ben's pediatrician referred the family to an out-of-state brachial plexus center that wasn't within driving distance from the family's home.

-In 2000, Ben underwent nerve grafting surgery, which consists of attaching healthy nerves to defective ones to stimulate re-growth.
+Ben underwent nerve grafting surgery, which consists of attaching healthy nerves to defective ones to stimulate re-growth.
 This gave him more movement in his fingers.
-In 2001, Ben had a second surgery called the "Mod Quad" procedure.
+Ben had a second surgery called the "Mod Quad" procedure.
 This involved releasing strong muscles that were causing Ben's arm to turn inward and transferring muscles to replace the weaker ones that controlled his ability to turn his arm outward (external rotation) and raise his arm out to the side (abduction).

 Although Ben's parents were happy with the results of his first two surgeries, they were still concerned with Ben's lack of bicep function.
 After sending in a videotape for his "yearly check-up," Ben's brachial plexus surgeon told Anne that Ben needed an additional shoulder surgery.
 She disagreed and felt that another shoulder surgery was not the best treatment option for her son.
 Since Ben's shoulder had already been addressed, she wanted to focus on improving Ben's bicep function to allow him to bend his elbow and place his hand where he wanted it to go, which would give him more independence.

 Wanting to avoid the next in what Anne calls "an assembly-line of surgeries," the family decided it was time to search for another caregiver who was more compatible with their philosophy and approach to their son's needs.
 Anne found the Brachial Plexus Center at Cincinnati Children's after searching on the United Brachial Plexus Network web site.